cgwire/gazu/docs/source/index.rst

 |logo|

 Gazu is a Python client for the Kitsu API.
-It allows fetching easily your production data.
-More than giving access to data, it allows performing operations on it like marking a task as started or setting a thumbnail on a shot.
+It allows you to fetch your production data easily.
+More than giving access to data, it allows performing operations, like marking a task as started or setting a thumbnail on a shot.

-*NB: It requires an up and running instance of the Kitsu API to run properly.*
+*NB: It requires an up-and-running instance of the Kitsu API to run appropriately.*

 Who is it for?
 ==============

-The audience for this Python client is Technical Artists, Technical Directors and Software Engineers from animation/VFX studios.
-With Gazu they can augment their tools with the production data.
+The audience for this Python client is Technical Artists, Technical Directors, and Software Engineers from animation/VFX studios.
+With Gazu, they can augment their tools with the production data.

 Quickstart